kowainik/trial/README.md

 `Trial` is a sum type that has two constructors:

   - `Fiasco` — represents the unsuccessful state similar to the `Left` constructor of `Either`.
-However, unlike it, `Fiasco` holds a list of all `error`-like items that happened on the way.
+However, unlike `Left`, `Fiasco` holds a list of all `error`-like items that happened along the way.
 Each such item has a notion of `Fatality` (the severity of the error).
 The following cases cover `Fatality`:
-      + `Error` — fatal error that led to the final `Fiasco`.
+      + `Error` — fatal error that led to the final fatal `Fiasco`.
-      + `Warning` — non-vital error, which didn't affect the result.
+      + `Warning` — non-essential error, which didn't affect the result.
   - `Result` — represents the successful state similar to the `Right` constructor of `Either`.
-However, unlike it, `Result` keeps the list of all `error`-like items that happened along the way.
+However, unlike `Right`, `Result` keeps the list of all `error`-like items that happened along the way.
 All error items are warnings as the final result was found anyway.

 Schematically, `Trial` has the following internal representation: